csl10000/csl10000.github.io/_pages/about.md

   - /about.html
 ---

-My name is Pu Wang (in Chinese: 王普), currently a Ph.D candidate in School of Cyber Engineering at Xidian University in China, advised by Prof. Yan.
+My name is Songlin Chen (in Chinese: 陈松林), currently a Ph.D candidate in School of Information and Communication Engineering at University of Electronic Science and Technology of China.

 I am now a visting Ph.D. student in Wireless Innovation and Cybersecurity Lab (WICL) in George Mason University, advised by Prof. Zeng.

-My research interest mainly focuses on physilay layer security in backscatter communication and wireless information and power transfer, 5G wireless security and network security.
+My research interest mainly focuses on physilay layer security, machine learning, and edge computing.

 >**Hello, World!!!**